 P: Senior standing or consent of instructor.
 Study of the more important state and federal court decisions affecting facets of the nurse and modern nursing; visible trends in the law of nursing and the underlying philosophies.

-H433 Public Health (2 cr.)
+H435 Public Health Nursing (5 or 7 cr.)